777arc/textbook/content/frequency_domain.rst

 .. image:: ../_images/spectrogram_diagram.svg
    :align: center
    :target: ../_images/spectrogram_diagram.svg
+   :alt: Spectrogram (a.k.a. waterfall) diagram showing how FFT slices are arrange/stacked to form a time-frequency plot

 Because a spectrogram involves plotting 2D data, it's effectively a 3D plot, so we have to use a colormap to represent the FFT magntiudes, which are the "values" we want to plot.
 Here is an example of a spectrogram, with frequency on the horizontal/x-axis and time on the vertical/y-axis.
 Blue represents the lowest energy and red is the highest.
 We can see that there is a strong spike at DC (0 Hz) in the center with a varying signal around it.
 Blue represents our noise floor.